The Elder Scrolls IV: Oblivion: Plot

-A portal is created at Cloud Ruler Temple, and the player is sent through to Mankar Camoran's created realm of Paradise.
+A portal is created at Cloud Ruler Temple and the player is sent through to Mankar Camoran's created realm of Paradise.
 After bypassing Daedra, Mythic Dawn members and obstacles, the player confronts Camoran and kills him.
-The player returns the Amulet of Kings to Martin, and they subsequently travel to the Imperial City with the Blades to relight the Dragonfires and end the Daedric invasion.
+The player returns the Amulet of Kings to Martin and they subsequently travel to the Imperial City with the Blades to relight the Dragonfires, and end the Daedric invasion.
 They find the city under attack by Daedra and an enormous avatar of Mehrunes Dagon himself.
 The player and Martin fight their way to the Temple of the One.
 There, Martin laments that they are powerless against Dagon's avatar and explains that they can only defeat him one way.
 He bids farewell to the player and shatters the Amulet of Kings, merging himself with the spirit of Akatosh, the Dragon-God of Time, thus becoming Akatosh's avatar.
 After a battle, Akatosh casts Dagon back into Oblivion and lets out a mighty roar before turning to stone.
 Martin, whose soul was consumed by the amulet, enters the afterlife to join his forebears.
-In a telepathic monologue to the player, he sheds an optimistic light, explaining that while the Amulet of Kings is destroyed and the throne again lies empty, the gates of Oblivion are now shut forever, and the future of Tamriel now lies in the player's hands.
+In a telepathic monologue to the player, he sheds an optimistic light, explaining that while the Amulet of Kings is destroyed and the throne again lies empty, the gates of Oblivion are now shut and the future of Tamriel lies in the player's hands.
 The Empire's high chancellor sincerely thanks the player for their service during the crisis and proclaims them as the seventh Champion of Cyrodiil.